kylehuang041/Calculator/README.md

 # Calculator (Java, GUI)

-Calculator app uses postfix notation to calculate an expression
+Calculator app using postfix notation to calculate an expression.

 # Run

-O
+Download Calculator.exe and run it